CSCfi/csc-user-guide/docs/apps/materialsstudio.md

 The way to use Materials Studio is to install it locally and:

-1. prepare jobs (build systems, set simulation parameters) locally
+1. Prepare jobs (build systems, set simulation parameters) locally
-1. either run them locally or write the input files on disk
+1. Either run them locally or write the input files on disk
-1. copy them to Puhti, prepare a batch script to run the files
+1. Copy them to Puhti, prepare a batch script to run the files
-1. copy the results back for analysis
+1. Copy the results back for analysis

 See above for instructions for download, local installation and license configuration.
 Usage on Puhti does not require any installation steps.